EMPLOYEES: 25 full time

 Based on the assessment findings, Lumos recommended a six-part live virtual embodied capacity building training for all UnCommon Law staff.
 Over several weeks, the team learned conflict resolution frameworks and communication strategies to examine past harms that were impacting the current organizational culture.
 They gained capacity and empathic relational skills needed to address these harms and seek out repair with one another

 The organization then continued its eTIRO journey by seeking comprehensive facilitation support for a multi-day in-person staff retreat in Oakland.
 Guided by Lumos founder Nkem Ndefo, the staff worked on personal and organizational values realignment, grounded in the shared language and embodied resilience skills staff had developed through the capacity building training.
 With a rehumanized leadership team, increased trust, and improved morale, UnCommon Law collectively developed a blueprint for new governance including workload and compensation adjustments for leadership team members.
 The new plan included implementation scaffolding that can be revised and adapted for continued organizational growth.

 An Ongoing Commitment to Transformation

 UnCommon Law’s commitment to its eTIRO journey has resulted in positive changes within the organization.
-They continue to engage Lumos in ongoing consultation and technical assistance related to conflict resolution and training.
-UnCommon Law is demonstrating a commitment to continuing to build a culture that is grounded in shared values, so they can advance their mission of ensuring that incarcerated people have access to healing, justice, and effective legal representation
+They continue to engage Lumos in ongoing consultation, capacity building, and technical assistance on topics including conflict resolution, ethical uses of power, organizational values integration, and leadership development.
+UnCommon Law is demonstrating a commitment to continuing to build a culture that is grounded in shared values, so they can advance their mission of ensuring that incarcerated people have access to healing, justice, and effective legal representation.